They came down from the sky onto an unsuspecting humanity, no longer used to war.

 It was only later, when looking at the technical specs, that she realized why.

-Designing a processing system with power and space efficiency comparable to organic systems had vexed both Human and AI designers ever since the first computer was ever built.
+Designing a processing system with power and space efficiency comparable to organic systems had vexed both Human and AI designers ever since the first computer was built.
 Yes, AIs existed, and there was a plethora of smarter‐than‐human machines around, but in terms of building one both small enough and energy‐efficient enough to compete with humans on the battlefield—that had never been solved.
 Not even the aliens seemed to have solved this problem.

 The designers had cheated.
 It wasn't merely a powerful nanoelectrode array, or merely a self‐assembled implant.
 An implant it was, yes, but this one wasn't content to sit quietly on the spinal column with its mesh array.
 This one actively recruited stem cells out of the bloodstream and manipulated them into growing around the device, intricately and carefully rebuilding the entire area.
 Nearly ten years of research and development, it was one of the most advanced pieces of technology humanity had.